-This course offers help with the whole of Cyperaceae, including sedges.
+This course will offer help with the whole of Asteraceae.
 It will be classroom-based to give intensive experience of fresh and dried specimens and to look at some of the problems and difficulties presented by this family.
-You will need Stace’s New Flora of the British Isles (3rd edition, 2010) and your hand lens.
-You might also consider buying the BSBI Handbook Sedges and/or Francis Rose Grasses, Sedges, Rushes and Ferns.
+You will need Stace’s New Flora of the British Isles and your hand lens.

 Date to be announced

 Contact us for information about this year’s courses and for an application form.